 Address: Naschmarkt, 1040 Vienna (close to Kettenbrückengasse and Karlsplatz subway stations)

-P.S.
-Dotted about Vienna you’ll find quite a few more general Asian and Oriental supermarkets, which stock the commonest foodstuffs with some regional specialties.
+And dotted about Vienna you’ll find quite a few small Asian grocery stores, which stock the commonest foodstuffs with some regional specialties.